zealvora/certified-kubernetes-application-developer/practice-tests/domain-2-pod-design.md

 <details><summary>Expand The Question </summary>
 <p>

 Create a deployment named kplabs-updates.
 The deployment should be launched from nginx image.
 There should be two  replicas.
 Verify the status of the deployment.
 As part of rolling update, update the image to nginx2:alpine.
 Verify the status of deployment.
-Perform a rollback to the previous versio.
+Perform a rollback to the previous version.
 Verify the status of deployment.
 </details>